 \label{establishment}

-According to the definition, subjective model of a user can be represented as two distributions: the topic distribution and the sentiment distribution for each topic.
+According to the definition, a subjective model of a user can be represented as two distributions: the topic distribution and the sentiment distribution for each topic.

-With state-of-the-art topic model and sentiment analysis techniques, we can establish subjective model by finding topics and opinions simultaneously.
+With the state-of-the-art topic model and sentiment analysis techniques, we can establish a subjective model by finding topics and opinions simultaneously.

 \subsubsection{Topic Analysis}